- Luke Awtry

 - At the horse races in Saratoga, N.Y., "reading" the betting sheet

-Her mom remarried, too, and Lindholm's stepfather, Dan Worthman, was a role model and cheerleader in the years when Lindholm attended Brooks tuition-free.
+Her mom remarried, too, and Lindholm's stepfather, Dan Warthman, was a role model and cheerleader in the years when Lindholm attended Brooks tuition-free.
 He was the primary caregiver for his stepchildren, wrote short stories on the side and later became a private investigator.
 "He and I would work on my essays together for English class," Lindholm recalled, noting they'd often argue into the night about writing and sentence structure.

 Lindholm had opportunities at Brooks that her family wouldn't otherwise have been able to afford.
 She made the most of them, including the chance to spend three months attending high school in Nairobi, Kenya.